Modal-Nirogya/CNN-SVM/README.md

 # CNN-SVM
-cnn for the feature extraction and svm for the classification.
+## I have applied CNN for the feature extraction and svm for the classification or the identication of the covid-patients.